cit1zen/workers-and-resources-community-tech-tree/README.md

 ## Features

-* New tech tree with 14 new technologies and more enjoyable and realistic progression.
+* New tech tree with new technologies and more enjoyable and realistic progression.
 * Added purpose to medical and political universities.
 * Community driven way how to lock buildings behind the research.
+* [Documentation][4] describing how to read and update a research tree.

 ## Documentation